justinmklam/personal-website/content/posts/2021/02/levain-monitor.md

 ### Electronics

+With the idea in mind, I bought the components off Digikey and AliExpress and hooked them up on a breadboard.
+The parts I used for this project:

+- NodeMCU ESP8266
+- VL6180X Time of flight distance sensor
+- DHT22 Temperature and humidity sensor
+- SSD1306 128x32 OLED display

-With the idea in mind, I bought the components off Digikey and Aliexpress and hooked them up on a breadboard.
-I wrote some code to test that all components worked correctly, then went on to design a PCB to make integrating it into a lid form factor easier.
+I wrote some code to test that all components worked correctly, then went on to design a PCB to make it easier to integrate into the form factor of a jar a lid.

 {{<img caption="Breadboard prototype with off-the-shelf modules." src="/imgs/blog-imgs/sourdough-starter-monitor-lid/IMG_1513.jpg" >}}

 I've made PCBs using protoboards before (in my [sous vide controller]({{< ref "/posts/2017/05/sous-vide-controller#the-controller" >}})), but it was extremely time consuming.
-Since I got over the learning curve of using KiCad, now I'd rather wait a few weeks for the boards to show up from overseas, especially since it's so cheap ($2 for 5 boards, plus $14 shipping).
+Since I surpassed the learning curve of designing boards in KiCad, now I'd rather wait a few weeks for the boards to show up from overseas, especially since it's so cheap ($2 for 5 boards, plus $14 shipping).

 {{<img caption="PCB layout and schematic." src="/imgs/blog-imgs/sourdough-starter-monitor-lid/kicad.png" >}}
 {{<img caption="Top of the PCB with the display (left), bottom with the distance and temperature/humidity sensors (right)." src="/imgs/blog-imgs/sourdough-starter-monitor-lid/pcb.png" >}}